 The rare Oconee Bell – the delicate bell-shaped wildflower found only in isolated locations in the southern Appalachians – is finally getting its due.
-A group of devoted fans is hosting a celebration in its honor, Saturday March 16, 10am-3pm.
+A group of devoted fans is hosting their yearly celebration in its honor.

 For just two to three weeks from mid-March to early April, the low-growing plant produces a white and yellow blossom with red stem and red-tinged serrated leaves.
 The Oconee Bell does best in the wild in moist woods along streams.
 At Devils Fork State Park, it can be found thriving in clumps along the creek winding through the nature trail.

 Here’s a brief history of this interesting plant: